vlin39/gale_shapley/README.md

   r_preferences: func Proposer -> Int
 }
 ```
-- Proposer / Receiver are sets representing participants that extend Person.
+- Proposer / Receiver are sets representing participants that each extend Person.
 - Person.match: A relation representing an individual's match.
 Using `lone` enables the match to be none, while `one` would cause it to generate already matched.
 - Proposer.p_preferences is meant to store the proposers’ ordered preferences regarding receivers as a function that maps each Receiver to an Int.
 - Receiver.r_preferences is the same, but for Receivers.

 ### Predicates
-We'll use these to constrain the ...

-`wellformed_preferences` constrains the domain of the preferences.
-It assumes an equal number of Proposers and Receivers, and constrains it so that no two Receivers can have the same preference by a Proposer.
+- `wellformed_preferences` constrains the domain of the preferences.
+It assumes an equal number of Proposers and Receivers, and constrains it so that no two Receivers can have the same level of preference by a Proposer.

-`wellformed_matches` constrains the matches. a proposer can't match to another proposer, a receiver can't match to another receiver (which should also rule out the case that someone matches themselves), two people cannot match to the same person, and a match needs to be reciprocated.
+- `wellformed_matches` constrains the matches:
+  - A proposer can't match to another proposer, and a receiver can't match to another receiver (which should also rule out the case that someone matches themselves)
+  - Two people cannot match to the same person
+  - A match needs to be reciprocated.

-`matched` ensures that everyone is matched.
+- `matched` ensures that everyone is matched.

-`noBetterMatch` ensures that the matching is stable--there are no two people (a proposer and a receiver) who would both prefer to be with each other than with their current matches.
+- `noBetterMatch` ensures that the matching is stable--there are no two people (a Proposer and a Receiver) who would both prefer to be with each other than with their current matches.

-### Tests

-## Temporal version
+## Temporal: Gale Shapley

 Code: gs_temporal.frg

 Tests: gs_temporal_tests.frg

+Many things remain similar to the previous Froglet: Stable Matching model, but there are some changes.

-### Sigs
+### Signatures

 ```
 abstract sig Person {
   var match : lone Person
 }

-sig Proposer extends Person {
-  p_preferences: func Receiver -> Int
-}

-sig Receiver extends Person {
-  r_preferences: func Proposer -> Int
-}
 ```
+The Proposer and Receiver sigs remain unchanged, but since we will be modeling a series of states and building the matches, match is a var.

 ### Initial State

-`wellformed_preferences`
+We constrain the initial state to be a set of Proposers and Receivers such that the preferences are well-formed and there are no matches yet.
+- `wellformed_preferences` - no longer assumes that the two groups must be equal, otherwise unchanged.

-`no match`
+- `no match`

 ### Transition Predicates

+- `guard_match` is a helper for the transition that takes in a Proposer and a Receiver and evaluates to true when  best_match (Forge doesn't allow for predicates to have a return value, but the parameters given are mutable
+- `gs_transition` goes through unmatched Proposers and assigns their best_match
+-

 ```
 pred guard_match[p: Proposer, best_match : Receiver] {
   let free_receivers = {